 What is an EEG?

 EEG is an abbreviation for Electroencephalography, which is the scientific measurement and recording of electrical activity throughout different parts of the brain.
-At The Florida House Experience, we utilize quantitative Electroencephalography (qEEG), an all-inclusive, computer-generated analysis of your brain’s electrical activity in order to pinpoint any brain activity that is outside of the norm and get to the root of any underlying medical issues standing in the way of your recovery.
+At FHE Health, we utilize quantitative Electroencephalography (qEEG), an all-inclusive, computer-generated analysis of your brain’s electrical activity in order to pinpoint any brain activity that is outside of the norm and get to the root of any underlying medical issues standing in the way of your recovery.

 Why is EEG important?

 During active addiction, the chronic use of mood and mind-altering substances can have a profound impact on brain activity and brain chemistry.
 Every different type of intoxicant effects the brain differently and all of them can have long-term repercussions if not treated medically and with conventional therapy.